gitdatgitdat/DAT-User-Account-Automation/README.md

 ## Bulk Active Directory User Creation Script

-This collection of PowerShell scripts automates bulk user creation and cleanup in Active Directory.
+A collection of PowerShell scripts to automate user account onboarding and offboarding within Active Directory.
-It uses a CSV file for input and places accounts into Organizational Units (OUs) based on department mapping.
+These scripts help reduce manual work and ensure consistency when provisioning or deprovisioning accounts.

 ---

 ## Features

-- Bulk User Creation
+- Onboarding (Create-ADUsers.ps1)

-Imports users from a CSV file.
+Bulk-create user accounts from a CSV file.

-Generates usernames (first initial + last name) and UPNs.

-Assigns accounts to OUs based on department mapping.
+Supports setting attributes like name, username, and department.

+Places users into the appropriate OU.

+Prepares accounts for post-creation setup (e.g., assigning groups).

+- Offboarding (Offboard-ADUser.ps1)

+Disables a specified user account.

+Moves the account to a Disabled Users OU.

+Exports and removes group memberships (retains a log for reference).

+Resets the password for security.

+- Single User Removal

+Deletes a single user account by SamAccountName.

-Verifies OU existence before creating accounts.
+Confirms user existence and prompts before removal.

-Skips duplicates automatically.

-Displays a summary of successfully created accounts.

 - Bulk User Removal

 Removes all accounts from specified OUs (e.g., test users).

 Includes confirmation prompt for safety.

-- Single User Removal

-Deletes a single user account by SamAccountName.

-Confirms user existence and prompts before removal.

 ---